The beaches here, where the land juts into the Gulf of Mexico, boast some of Florida's purest, white-sugar sands and glittering waterways.

 Beacon Hill Park

 Beacon Hill is a dune ridge located on the mainland across from Cape San Blas.
 The 40-acre park once housed the St. Joseph Lighthouse.
-There is a boardwalk that leads you to more beautiful beaches.
+There is a boardwalk that leads you to beautiful beaches.
 The park also includes trails, picnic areas and plenty of activities for your entire family.

 Indian Pass is a natural channel between Apalachicola Bay and the Gulf of Mexico.
 Its broad beach provides a nice spot for fishing and relaxing away from the crowds.
 There is an oyster lagoon here that is known worldwide.
-If you are a boater, take advantage of the Indian Pass public boat ramp and take a cruise to St. Vincent Island.
+If you're a boater, take advantage of the Indian Pass public boat ramp and take a cruise to St. Vincent Island.

 St. Vincent National Wildlife Refuge

-This natural barrier island set off the Apalachicola coast features more than 12,000 pristine acres only accessible by boat or ferry.
+This natural barrier island set off the Apalachicola coast features more than 12,000 pristine acres accessible only by boat or ferry.
 This wildlife refuge includes 14 miles of beach and 80 miles of sandy roads that are a haven for a turtles, bald eagles and many other animal species.

 St. George Island State Park

 Situated at the western tip of Florida's Big Bend, St. George features secluded beaches that are perfect for sunning, shelling and surf fishing.
-St. George State Park sits on more than 1,900 acres at the eastern tip of the island and has nine miles of unspoiled coastline.
+St. George Island State Park sits on more than 1,900 acres at the eastern tip of the island and has nine miles of unspoiled coastline.
 Enjoy meandering on the boardwalks and nature trails, sitting on the observation deck and swimming in the beautiful Gulf water.

-The smallest in the chain of Apalachicola barrier islands, this island is only accessible by boat or ferry.
+The smallest in the chain of Apalachicola barrier islands, this island is accessible only by boat or ferry.
 The island is free of modern development, with the exception of a few private homes.
 Spend an afternoon here walking the dune-swept beaches or just relaxing.

 Considered by locals to be the gateway to the world's most beautiful beaches, Carrabelle Beach is a beauty in its own right.
 One-and-a-half miles west of town, this quiet and un-crowded beach features picnic areas and facilities.
 It's perfect for a day of sunbathing, swimming or surf fishing.